 For mountaineering, skiing, and alpine climbs where traveling light is essential, the Black Diamond Couloir Harness is your go-to choice.
-At 7.5 ounces, it’s so light that Amazon reviewers say you’ll forget it’s there — until it saves you from falling into a crevasse on a tricky glacier traverse.
+At 7.5 ounces, it’s so light you might forget it’s there — until it saves you from falling into a crevasse on a tricky glacier traverse.
 It packs down to the size of an orange, making it easy to stow; while hydrophobic material repels water to prevent freezing and stiffness.
 The harness features triple-weave webbing on the interior of the waist belt and leg loops, allowing it to move with you for unparalleled flexibility.

 The Petzl Hirundos Harness prioritizes lightness, flexibility, and streamlining making it ideal for sport climbers.
 FUSEFRAME technology allows for a narrow, supple waist belt that provides full freedom of movement while keeping weight to a minimum; two goals also achieved by the buckle-free elasticized leg loops.
 The latter lets you achieve a secure fit no matter what you’re wearing.
 The waist belt features a forged aluminum buckle that ensures proper closure and allows for quick adjustment with a single pull.